Trevor Ariza

-Trevor Anthony Ariza (born June 30, 1985) is an American professional basketball player who last played for the Los Angeles Lakers of the National Basketball Association (NBA).
-He won an NBA championship in his first stint with the Lakers in 2009.
-He played college basketball for one season with the UCLA Bruins before being selected as the 43rd pick of the 2004 NBA draft by the New York Knicks.
-He also previously played for the Orlando Magic, Houston Rockets, New Orleans Hornets, Washington Wizards, Phoenix Suns, Sacramento Kings, Portland Trail Blazers, and Miami Heat.
+Trevor Anthony Ariza (born June 30, 1985) is an American former professional basketball player who spent 18 seasons in the National Basketball Association (NBA).
+A small forward, Ariza played college basketball for one season with the UCLA Bruins before being selected in the second round of the 2004 NBA draft by the New York Knicks.
+Ariza won an NBA championship with the Los Angeles Lakers in 2009.
+He also played for the Orlando Magic, Houston Rockets, New Orleans Hornets, Washington Wizards, Phoenix Suns, Sacramento Kings, Portland Trail Blazers, and Miami Heat.

 High school and college career

-Ariza attended Westchester High School in Los Angeles, where as a junior in 2001–02, he combined with teammates and fellow future NBA players Hassan Adams, Brandon Heath, and Bobby Brown to lead the Comets to the California State championship.
+Ariza attended Westchester High School in Los Angeles.
+As a junior in 2001–02, he combined with teammates and fellow future NBA players Hassan Adams, Brandon Heath, and Bobby Brown to lead the Comets to the California State championship.
 Considered a five-star recruit by Rivals.com, Ariza was listed as the No. 5 power forward and the No. 18 player in the nation in 2003.

 As a freshman at UCLA in 2003–04, Ariza played in 25 games (23 starts) and averaged 11.6 points, 6.5 rebounds and a team-high 1.7 steals.
 He subsequently earned All-Pac 10 Freshman Team honors.
 He declared for the NBA Draft following his freshman campaign at UCLA.

 Professional career

 New York Knicks (2004–2006)

 Ariza was selected by the New York Knicks in the second round (43rd overall) of the 2004 NBA draft.
-He played in 80 games during his rookie campaign with New York and averaged 5.9 points, 3.0 rebounds and 1.1 assists per game.
-At the time, he became the youngest player to ever wear a Knicks uniform (19 years, four months and four days old).
-His 80 games and 1,382 minutes were the most played by a Knicks rookie since Greg Anthony in 1991–92 (82 games played).
+At 19 years, four months and four days old, Ariza became the youngest player to ever suit up for the Knicks.
+In the 2004–2005 season, his 80 games and 1,382 minutes were the most played by a Knicks rookie since Greg Anthony played 82 games in the 1991–1992 season.
+Ariza averaged 5.9 points, 3.0 rebounds and 1.1 assists per game in his rookie season.

 Orlando Magic (2006–2007)

 In February 2006, Ariza was traded along with Penny Hardaway to the Orlando Magic in exchange for Steve Francis.
 After the trade, he played in 21 games and averaged 4.7 points per game for the rest of the season.
-In the 2006–07 season he played in 57 games and started in 7. he averaged 8.9 points along with 4.4 rebounds and 1.1 assists.
+In the 2006–07 season he played in 57 games and started in 7.
+He averaged 8.9 points along with 4.4 rebounds and 1.1 assists.